Chevrolet Spark: Spark Activ

+Safety

 Discontinuation

 Chevrolet discontinued the Spark after the 2022 model year.
 Production ceased in August 2022.
 The Spark was the United States and Canada's least expensive new car on sale.
-Production for South Korea was scheduled to cease in September 8, 2022.
+Production for South Korea was scheduled to cease on 8 September 2022.

+Nameplate usage

+Chevrolet Spark EV

+The Chevrolet Spark EV is a rebadged model of Wuling Air EV for the Egyptian market.

+Chevrolet Spark EUV

+The Chevrolet Spark EUV is a rebadged model of Baojun Yep Plus for the Middle East and the Latin American markets.

 Global marketing and manufacture

 Asia

 In India, it was launched in 1999 as the Daewoo Matiz.
 In 2007, General Motors India launched the Chevrolet M3X concept based third generation, as the Chevrolet Spark.
 In Japan, the Matiz was sold under the GM Daewoo brand through the Yanase Co., Ltd. dealership network, but was considered a "compact car" due to the length, width and engine displacement exceeding the Kei car regulations.
 In the Philippines, the Matiz was available during the years 1999–2000 through the grey market.
 In 2007, it was released under the name Chevrolet Spark.
 In Pakistan, the car was initially introduced as Chevrolet Exclusive in 2003.
 From 2005 to 2009 it was manufactured by Nexus Automotive (importers and assemblers of General Motors Korea and Daewoo vehicles in Pakistan) under the name Chevrolet Joy, which has now been replaced by the newer M200 series and is currently sold as the Chevrolet Spark.
 In Taiwan, the Matiz was sold under the Formosa brand between 2001 and 2009.